encointer/encointer-wallet-flutter/README.md

 * Settings > Dart > Line length 120.
 * Autoformat on save: Settings > Languages and Frameworks > then tick: `Format code on save`, `Organize imports on save`.
-* Format the whole codebase with: `flutter format . --line-length 120`.
+* Format the whole codebase with: `./flutterw format . --line-length 120`.

 #### Other fmt hints: